hipe/tmx/lib/skylab/snag/doc/issues/046-the-result-value-patterns.md

 ### a callback's error result may be resulted as-is  :[#049]

-it may be convenient for callers to determine their own set of possible results via the listeners they pass in to the call.
+it may be convenient for callers to determine their own set of possible results via the delegates they pass in to the call.